Liberation of Paris: Aftermath

+Choltitz was held for the remainder of the war at Trent Park near London along with other senior German officers.
+In his memoir Brennt Paris? ("Is Paris Burning?"), first published in 1950, Choltitz describes himself as the saviour of Paris, but some historians opine that it was more the case that he had lost control of the city and had no means to carry out Hitler's orders.
+No specific charges were ever filed against him, and he was released from captivity in 1947.

-The uprising in Paris gave the newly established Free French government and its president, Charles de Gaulle, enough prestige and authority to establish a provisional French Republic.
-This replaced the fallen Vichy State (1940–1944), and united the politically divided French Resistance, drawing Gaullists, nationalists, communists and anarchists into a new "national unanimity" government.
+The uprising in Paris gave the newly-established Free French government and its president, Charles de Gaulle, enough prestige and authority to establish a provisional French Republic.
+That replaced the fallen Vichy regime (1940–1944) and united the politically-divided French Resistance by drawing Gaullists, nationalists, communists and anarchists into a new "national unanimity" government.

-De Gaulle emphasized the role that the French had in the liberation.
-De Gaulle drove the necessity for the French people to do their "duty of war" by advancing into the Benelux countries and Germany.
-He wanted France to be among "the victors", a belief that they escaped the fate of having a new constitution imposed by the AMGOT threat like those that would be established in Germany and Japan in 1945.
+De Gaulle emphasised the role of the French in the liberation.
+He drove the necessity for the French people to do their "duty of war" by advancing into the Benelux countries and Germany.
+He wanted France to be among "the victors", a belief that it had escaped the fate of being administered and having a new constitution imposed by the AMGOT threat like those that would be established in Germany and Japan in 1945.

 Although Paris was liberated, there was still heavy fighting elsewhere in France.
 Large portions of the country were still occupied after the successful Operation Dragoon in southern France, which extended into the south-western region of the Vosges Mountains from 15 August to 14 September.
 Fighting went on in Alsace and Lorraine in eastern France during the last months of 1944 until the early months of 1945.

 Legal purge

-Several alleged Vichy loyalists involved in the Milice, a paramilitary militia established by Sturmbannführer Joseph Darnand that hunted the Resistance along with the Gestapo, were made prisoners in a post-liberation purge known as the Épuration légale (Legal purge).
+Several alleged Vichy loyalists involved in the Milice, a paramilitary militia established by Sturmbannführer Joseph Darnand that, along with the Gestapo, hunted the Resistance were made prisoners in a post-liberation purge known as the Épuration légale (legal purge).
 Some were executed without trial.
-Women accused of "horizontal collaboration" because of alleged sexual relationships with Germans were arrested and had their heads shaved, were publicly exhibited and some were allowed to be mauled by mobs.
+Women accused of "horizontal collaboration" because of alleged sexual relationships with Germans were arrested and had their heads shaved, were publicly exhibited and were sometimes allowed to be mauled by mobs.

 On 17 August, the Germans took Pierre Laval to Belfort.
-On 20 August, under German military escort, Marshal Philippe Pétain was forcibly moved to Belfort, and to the Sigmaringen enclave in Germany on 7 September; there, 1,000 of his followers (including Louis-Ferdinand Céline) joined him.
-They established the government of Sigmaringen, challenging the legitimacy of de Gaulle's Provisional Government of the French Republic.
+On 20 August, under German military escort, Marshal Philippe Pétain was forcibly moved to Belfort and then to the Sigmaringen enclave in Germany on 7 September; there, 1,000 of his followers (including Louis-Ferdinand Céline) joined him.
+They established the government of Sigmaringen and challenged the legitimacy of de Gaulle's Provisional Government of the French Republic.
 As a sign of protest over his forced move, Pétain refused to take office, and was eventually replaced by Fernand de Brinon.
-The Vichy government in exile ended in April 1945.
+The Vichy government-in-exile ended in April 1945.